 “Yes, Sire.
 There was barely any time to set up this staging point.
 We have only tents for your comfort this night.
-The inn at your next waypoint has been expanded and refurbished so that it’s fit for your royal presence.”
+The inn at your next waypoint has been expanded and refurbished so it’s fit for your royal presence.”

 “I see…” Sagen kept his face impassive.
 As a display of wealth, it was impressive.
 As an example of how well-informed the Lockes were, it was far more so.
 “And what can I expect upon reaching Alexandria?”

 “The city has been bedecked with the banners of all your southern lords.
-The duke, his earls, viscounts and barons, plus their ladies, are already in attendance and awaiting your arrival.
+The duke, his earls, viscounts, and barons, plus their ladies, are already in attendance and awaiting your arrival.
 A royal ball is planned for your one night with us.
 I know the duke would have you stay longer.
 It’s so rare for the king to visit the south.”

 Danyth nodded.
 “If I must, Sire.
 There are any number of petty things I could bring to your attention.
 However, the most galling – from my parents’ perspective – is that my uncle Bradley’s wife, Aleyn, is heavy with child and unwell.
 The result being my unmarried sisters have gone to be with her.
 They expected to return in time for your visit but, it seems, aunt Aleyn has taken a turn for the worse.
-Thus, my sisters will not be there to greet you.
+Thus, my sisters won’t be there to greet you.
 My mother is furious.”